Most VIRAL Limoncello Tiramisu Recipe

 Frequently asked questions

-The alcohol content of the limoncello in this cake is minimal and will not get anyone intoxicated.
-But if you want it to be completely non-alcoholic, you could use lemon syrup or lemon simple syrup and lemon juice instead of limoncello for a virgin drink.
-Just mix equal parts lemon juice with sugar then cook in a small saucepan on medium heat.
-Bring sugar and lemon juice to a boil and stir until the sugar is dissolved.
+If you want a completely non-alcoholic version, you could use lemon syrup or lemon simple syrup with lemon juice instead of limoncello for a virgin drink.
+Just mix equal parts lemon juice with sugar, then cook in a small saucepan on medium heat.
+Bring the sugar and lemon juice to a boil, stirring until the sugar is dissolved.

 What type of ladyfinger cookies are best?